everytime12/an-integer-converter/README.md

 # an-integer-converter
-1.This interger conberter made by everytimne12 |n 2.main language is korean
+1.This interger conberter made by everytimne12
+2.main language is korean